JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/obs.md

 }
 ```

+In the previous CSS snippet, you can of course change the color or the transparency, by adapting the color values.

-Note: you can customize colors.
+Note: you can entirely customize chat colors.
 This is undocumented yet, but you can try this:
 in the modal, check «use curent theme colors», then you can try to manually change color values in the URL.
 You must use valid CSS color values, and they must be properly URL encoded.